totovr/Arduino/HC-05/MASTER_SLAVE/README.md

       AT+INIT

-**If you get ERROR(17) , it means you’ve already issued this command & you can continue ignoring the error.**
+**If you get ERROR(17) , it means you’ve already issued this command & you can continue ignoring the error**

+**NOTE sometimes deppending of the manufacturer you need to keep pressed the Pull Pin**

 **NOTE that for the next point we will need the address of the SLAVE that you previously write, remember to change the colons to commas**